What is OpenID?

 Dreamwidth supports the OpenID distributed identity system, letting you bring your Dreamwidth identity to other sites, and letting non-Dreamwidth users bring their identity here.
 OpenID simplifies your online experience by eliminating the need for multiple usernames and multiple logins across multiple sites.
 For more information about OpenID on Dreamwidth, you can view the FAQ "What is an OpenID Account?".

 Using your OpenID here.

-If you don't have a Dreamwidth account, you can use your OpenID identity from another site to subscribe to journals, use a reading page, and receive access to protected content in journals.
-You can also leave comments on others' entries and participate in communities.
-The only thing you can't do is keep a journal of your own.
+If you don't have a Dreamwidth account, you can use your OpenID identity from another site to subscribe to journals, use a Reading Page, and receive access to protected content in journals.
+You can also leave comments on others' entries, but you can't post entries of your own or join communities.